TareqRafed/kudo/README.md

 Please follow the [contribution guides](https://trykudo.com) and the `README.md` files inside `packages` and `apps` directories

-## Special Thanks To

-* [Jonghakseo](https://github.com/Jonghakseo): Alot was of their code was directly and undirectly taken to ease the extension development
-* [Vercel](https://vercel.com/docs/workflow-collaboration/vercel-toolbar): alot was inspired from vercel toolbar

 ## License
 Kudo is MIT-licensed open-source software.